Overview: Configuring API Authentication

 - Select the Authorization from Placement Key dropdown.

-- Fill the Additional form.
+- Fill the required additional columns.

 - Click on "Update Credentials"

-How to setup a Custom Authentications
+Custom Authentications

 Custom Authentication is designed to support complex, multi-step login flows, often needed for APIs that require chaining multiple requests, passing cookies, and extracting values from headers or response bodies.